 Maghribi

 Refers to a Moroccan style of embellishment introduced in the UAE in the late 1980s.
-It consists of various thicknesses of rope-like threads or ribbons that are attached to fabric through a combination of knots and needlework with lace or Crochet appearance.
+It consists of various thicknesses of rope-like threads or ribbons that are attached to fabric through a combination of knots and needlework with lace or crochet appearance.
 These garments are made in Morocco and imported to the UAE.

 Embroidery